imrefazekas/connect-rest/README.md

-[connect-rest](https://github.com/imrefazekas/connect-rest) is a small middleware for [connect](http://www.senchalabs.org/connect/) for building REST APIs.
+[connect-rest](https://github.com/imrefazekas/connect-rest) is a middleware for [connect](http://www.senchalabs.org/connect/) for building REST APIs providing service discovery and path-based parameter mapping as well.

 # Usage